Global Talent sourcing

-With this goal in mind, our ambition is to expand the framework, blow the boundaries, and approach the right candidate for the job wherever he/she might be.
-There’s a reality behind our thinking: ¼ of our assignments concern positions with a global reach, and ⅓ of the candidates contacted live abroad.
+With this in mind, our ambition is to widen framework and boundaries, and approach the right candidate for the job wherever they may be.
+There’s a reality behind our thinking: ¼ of our assignments are for positions with a global reach, and we look for candidates anywhere in the world.

-Moreover, we actually believe our expertise lies in our capacity to understand the various dimensions of life science organisations: in particular, the changes in business models that reflect in the geographical/organisational structures.
-Internally, we have coined this element the “GRL factor” (Global-Regional-Local).
+Furthermore, we actually believe our expertise is in our ability to understand the various dimensions of Life Science organisations: in particular, the changes in business models that are reflected in the geographical/organisational structures.
+Internally, we have created the “GRL factor” (Global-Regional-Local).

-If, for example, the largest market for pharmaceutical products today is the United States, Europe spends an equivalent amount every year in R&D, and the number of establishments of new chemical or biological entities per year is comparable.
+If, for example, the largest market for pharmaceutical products today is the United States, Europe spends the equivalent amount every year in R&D, and the number of new chemical or biological entities created per year is similar.

 As a result, there are approximately 700 000 people employed today in the pharmaceutical industry in Europe, with one of the largest proportions of executives and university graduates, from the most sought-after programmes.

-But most importantly, Medtech is the number one industry in Europe for innovation patents filed, a testimony to the innovative and entrepreneurial spirit, as well as to the ground-breaking competencies one can find in the Old Continent.
+Most importantly, Medtech (Medical Technology) is the number one industry in Europe for innovation patents filed, which is proof to the innovative and entrepreneurial spirit, as well as to the ground-breaking competencies that can be found in the Old Continent.

 For the creation of a new regional position, that of Patient Pathways Partnerships Manager, based at the headquarters of a leading global pharmaceutical firm, our client needed a complex mix of competencies and soft-skills.
 The search led us all the way to Canada to find the ideal candidate to fill this challenging position.